 In the spring of 2009, Gemma had been invited to join the newly established Global Natives Club by Kim, a childhood friend, whose sister was one of the founders.
 Emma's brother Jimmy was seventeen at the time and already quite fluent in French.
 So they connected with a family in Cannes, where Jimmy spent the summer.
-His French improved noticeably, so did his manners.
-A year later Kim told Gemma about the Eye-Opener Grant.
+His French improved noticeably, so - to his parents' delight - did his manners.
+A year later Kim told Gemma about the brand new Eye-Opener Grant.

 Its concept was based on Sir Ken Robinson's book "The Element.
 How finding your passion changes everything" and had only just gone online as a lifeline for parents of unhappy underachievers.
 The idea was to use the community to find opportunities for these kids.
 The grant was designed to help them find their element, as uncomplicated, low-threshold and affordable as possible.
 It turned out to be just the right thing to try.

 Today, Emma is a goldsmith.
 A talented and happy goldsmith.

 The Eye-Opener worked for Emma.
 Here's how.

 Emma had made it quite clear that she didn't want to go anywhere, the prospect of travelling abroad did not thrill her at all.